 4/5.
 The MN may indicate the candidate PSCells accepted by each candidate SN to the source SN via SN Modification Request message before it configures the UE, e.g., when not all candidate PSCells were accepted by the candidate SN(s).
 If the MN does not send such indication, step 4 and 5 are skipped.
 If requested, the source SN sends an SN Modification Request Acknowledge message and if needed, provides an updated measurement configurations and/or the execution conditions to the MN.

-6. The MN sends to the UE an RRCReconfiguration message including the CPC configuration, i.e. a list of RRCReconfiguration* messages and associated execution conditions, in which each RRCReconfiguration* message contains the SCG configuration in the RRCReconfiguration** message received from the candidate SN in step 3 and possibly an MCG configuration.
+6. The MN sends to the UE an RRCReconfiguration message including the CPC configuration or the subsequent CPAC configuration, i.e. a list of RRCReconfiguration* messages and associated execution conditions, in which each RRCReconfiguration* message contains the SCG configuration in the RRCReconfiguration** message received from the candidate SN in step 3 and possibly an MCG configuration.
 Besides, the RRCReconfiguration message can also include an updated MCG configuration, as well as the NR RRCReconfiguration*** message generated by the source SN, e.g., to configure the required conditional measurements.
+In subsequent CPAC, the RRCReconfiguration message may also include a reference SCG configuration.

+Editor’s note: FFS if the reference configuration is optional in subsequent CPAC.
+FFS whether MCG configuration is included in the reference configuration.

+Editor’s note: FFS whether the MCG configuration associated with the SCG configuration of a candidate PSCell is included in subsequent CPAC configuration.

-7. The UE applies the RRCReconfiguration message received in step 6, stores the CPC configuration and replies to the MN with an RRCReconfigurationComplete message, which can include an NR RRCReconfigurationComplete*** message.
+7. The UE applies the RRCReconfiguration message received in step 6, stores the CPC configuration or the subsequent CPAC configuration and replies to the MN with an RRCReconfigurationComplete message, which can include an NR RRCReconfigurationComplete*** message.
 In case the UE is unable to comply with (part of) the configuration included in the RRCReconfiguration message, it performs the reconfiguration failure procedure.

 8. If an SN RRC response message is included, the MN informs the source SN with the SN RRCReconfigurationComplete*** message via SN Change Confirm message.
 If step 4 and 5 are skipped, the MN will indicate the candidate PSCells accepted by each candidate SN to the source SN in the SN Change Confirm message.

-The MN sends the SN Change Confirm message towards the source SN to indicate that CPC is prepared, and in such case the source SN continues providing user data to the UE.
+The MN sends the SN Change Confirm message towards the source SN to indicate that CPC or subsequent CPAC is prepared, and in such case the source SN continues providing user data to the UE.
 If early data forwarding is applied, the MN informs the source SN the data forwarding addresses as received from the candidate SN(s), the source SN, if applicable, together with the Early Status Transfer procedure, starts early data forwarding.
 The PDCP SDU forwarding may take place during early data forwarding.
 In case multiple candidate SNs are prepared, the MN includes a list of Target SN ID and list of data forwarding addresses to the source SN.

 NOTE 5a: The Xn-U Address Indication procedure may further be invoked to indicate to the source SN to stop already initiated early data forwarding for some PDCP SDUs if they are no longer subject to data forwarding due to the modification or cancellation of the prepared conditional PSCell change.

 NOTE 5b: For the early transmission of MN terminated split/SCG bearers, the MN forwads the PDCP PDU to the candidate SN(s).